-In the loans granted to others is included the loan granted by the subsidiary, One Long Term Investments SRL to Agro-Mixt Avero Prod SRL with a maximum credit facility of EUR 2 million and an interest loan of 3.25% p.a.
+In Other non-currents assets is included the loan granted by the subsidiary, One Long Term Investments SRL to Agro-Mixt Avero Prod SRL.
 The period of reimbursement is depending on the cash flows availability of the borrower.
-The loan outstanding balance as at 31 December 2022 is of RON 16,6 million (31 December 2021: RON 1,5 million) and related interest of RON 303,958.
+The loan outstanding balance as at 31 December 2023 is of RON 25,3 million (31 December 2022: RON 16,6 million) and related interest of RON 1,6 million (31 December 2022: RON 303,958).
+In prior year, the loan balance was included under Other receivable line, while in current year was reclassified under Other non-current assets line, according to the period of reimbursement.